Deadlifts build epic strength.

 Most clients come in with lousy glute function and sad anterior core stability.
 I’ll get to anterior core stability soon, but optimal glute function is essential for everyone, especially individuals with extension-based back pain that deadlift.

 To quote Eric Cressey, “Extension-based back pain typically is worse with standing than with sitting.
-These folks will present with everything from spondylolysis (fractures), to spondylolisthesis (vertebral slippage), to diffuse lumbar erector “tightness.”
+These folks will present with everything from spondylolysis (fractures) to spondylolisthesis (vertebral slippage), to diffuse lumbar erector “tightness.”

 Typically, those who suffer from extension-based back pain will have short hip flexors, poor glute function, and a lack of anterior core stability.
 Effectively, hip flexor shortness and insufficient glute contribution leads athletes to substitute lumbar extension for full hip extension.”(Cressey)

 This is a big no-no, especially for athletes.
-Powerful hip extension is the name of the game for most athletic tasks like sprinting, jumping, and of course, deadlifting.
+Having powerful hip extension is the name of the game for most athletic tasks like sprinting, jumping, and of course, deadlifting.
 If you substitute lumbar extension for full hip extension you’re limiting your training, missing lockouts, and opening the door for further pain and injury.

 3. “Too much” Core Stability doesn’t exist: